-Peer on Peer Abuse
+Child on Child Abuse

-All staff are aware that children can abuse other children (often referred to as peer on peer abuse).
+All staff are aware that children can abuse other children (often referred to as child-on-child abuse).
 This is most likely to include, but not limited to:

-- bullying (including cyber bullying, prejudice-based and discriminatory bullying. - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - sexual violence, such as rape, assault by penetration and sexual assault; - abuse in intimate relationships - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse; - upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, distress or alarm; - nudes/semi-nudes (sexting); and - initiation/hazing type violence and rituals;
+bullying (including online bullying, prejudice-based and discriminatory bullying)

+- physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - sexual violence, such as rape, assault by penetration and sexual assault - abuse in intimate relationships - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse - upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, distress or alarm - nudes/semi-nudes (sexting); and - initiation/hazing type violence and rituals.